rsj-rishabh/log-app-api/README.md

   ]

   The seed program extracts only the conversational part and stores it in the database.
-  The API fetched data from the database and gives it as JSON output of the form:
+  The API fetched data from the database and gives it as `paginated JSON output` of the form:

   [
     log_index: <some unique number>,